berehovskyi/apex-stream/docs/Functional-Built-In-Classes/ToLongFunctions.md

 ### Built-Ins
 ##### `static asLong()`

-Returns a `ToLongFunction` that returns the Long value of the Object input argument by casting it to an Long.
+Returns a `ToLongFunction` that returns the Long value of the Object input argument by casting it to a Long.

 ###### Return